mathews-sunny/asset-tracking-application/README.md

   ## Conclusion
   The asset tracking application built on react and spring could server the users satisfactorily.
 The backend aids to application efficiency by its swift response on the API calls.
 The client side and server side validation not only help user to make corrections but also safegaurd from some malpractises.
+The application UI is built on a reactive       interface, which makes the user interactions much easier.